“MORE LINKS! MORE LINKS! MORE LINKS!”

 - How many of those links have been in there for years and never been addressed?

-- Have you even tested these links to ensure that they go to where they are supposed to go?
+- Did you click the link or links to ensure that they go to where they are supposed to go?

 A TRUE STORY